candiceT233/local-co-scheduling/vol-log-note.md

-# Note
+# Note on Object Reuse on contact_map
-* Object Reuse on contact_map (in VOL, without VFD):
+Object Reuse on contact_map (in VOL, without VFD):
-    * On the HDF5 VOL layer, found a token type that seems is able to reveal pattern in subset data reuse
+* On the HDF5 VOL layer, found a [object token](https://forum.hdfgroup.org/t/hdf5-1-12-0-beta-release-is-available-for-testing/6637) type that seems is able to reveal pattern in subset data reuse
     * The object token type represent unique and permanent identifiers for referencing HDF5 objects within a container, designed to replace object address (where it may not be meaningful)
 * A single operation must be called along with this token to reveal the unique blob_buffer address (e.g. a print statement must print token first then print the buffer)
     * Observe some pattern shown in SIM and AGG.
         * SIM: unique buffers is read with different number of times (VFD, there is no observation of address reuse)

         * AGG: unique buffers is read/write different times, but the read and write times are the same
             * There seems to be some access ordering in the read/write of a unique blob (On VFD, the file address are out-of-order, but does not show reuse)

 ## Unique object access example
 ```